daveManDaveDude/flappy/README.md

 ## 🛣️ Roadmap / Ideas

-* Add scrolling pipes and collision detection
-* Score keeping and a game-over screen
 * Sound effects for flap and collision events
 * Difficulty scaling over time
 * Packaging via `pipx` or a standalone executable with PyInstaller